-The weekend was designed to highlight world-class floral design in a city full of talented florists.
+Upon its first showing last year, the weekend was designed to highlight world-class floral design in a city full of talented florists.
 “We are delighted to provide a platform for a new generation of florists to showcase their talents, transforming the Meatpacking District into a riot of color – a gift for all New Yorkers throughout the weekend of L.E.A.F,” said Moira Breslin, Founder of L.E.A.F.

-- Chelsea Market – 15th Street, between Ninth & Tenth Avenues – Installations at the entrance and inside the market. (designed by Damselfly and East Olivia)
+- Chelsea Market – 15th Street, between Ninth & Tenth Avenues – Installation on the marquee entrance designed by The Unlikely Florist, and inside the market designed by Damselfly and Larkspur.

 - Dante – 551 Hudson Street – Just south of the Meatpacking District, Dante will be host to a floral pop-up with Perrier-Jouët Champagne, designed by Popup Florist.